With superheroes and sci-fi, Disney+ outlook bright

 “We’d call the current slowdown but a speed bump given the assets Disney will bring to bear on streaming,” Wells Fargo said in a note.
 “The content pipeline is when, not if.”

-Reporting by Aniruddha Ghosh, Eva Mathews, Subrat Patnaik in Bengaluru; Editing by Sayantani Ghosh and Shounak Dasgupta
+Reporting by Aniruddha Ghosh, Eva Mathews and Subrat Patnaik in Bengaluru; Editing by Sayantani Ghosh and Shounak Dasgupta

 Our Standards: The Thomson Reuters Trust Principles.